yakovenkomax/pumpt-up-prompt/README.md

 Terminal.app has a mechanism that changes color for the last prompt character ([Some research on the topic](https://github.com/fish-shell/fish-shell/issues/3163)).
 There is no way to disable this behavior.
 I suggest you try other emulators if that bothers you.

 ## TODO
+- [ ] Update font files for the Iterm2 v3
 - [ ] Add more previews
 - [ ] Create a complete release
 - [ ] Add terminal theme recommendations